 - Get enough sleep.
 Lack of sleep will sap your patience and reserves, making it more difficult for you to provide the care you would like to give your loved one.

 - Join a support group.
 While you may or may not be in this alone, you're not the only one in this situation.
 Others are going through similar experiences.
-Here are sources for finding support groups: the National Family Caregivers Association (www.nfcacares.org) and its Community Action Network (www.thefamilycaregiver.org), and the Family Caregiver Alliance and its online support group (www.caregiver.org).
+Check out Family Caregiver Alliance and its online support group.

 - Hire a geriatric care manager.
 An experienced geriatric care manager can help you determine whether your loved one is receiving the most appropriate care and what resources in the community are available to assist you.
-For more on geriatric care managers, click here.
+Learn more where you might find geriatric care managers.

 - Consult with an elder law attorney.
 In order to access many of the programs recommended by the geriatric care manager, your loved one will have to qualify financially.
 An elder law attorney can help you qualify for these benefits.
 In addition, make sure you don't get hit with a double financial whammy of losing years of earnings while you're caring for your family member and losing his or her assets due to squabbles with other family members or Medicaid estate recovery.
 Also, you may be entitled to some pay by the state for the care you are providing.
-To locate a qualified elder law attorney near you, click here.
+Locate a qualified elder law attorney near you.

 - Lotsa Helping Hands.
-Check out www.lotsahelpinghands.com as a resource for getting volunteer help in your community and coordinating the help your family and friends already provide.
+Check out its website as a resource for getting volunteer help in your community and coordinating the help your family and friends already provide.

 In short, think of the care you are providing as a marathon, not a sprint.
 You need to pace yourself and conserve your energy for the long-term.
 Too much stress and exhaustion won't help your loved one.